 experts debate the safety of such a vast store of information.
 But as Suell and tens of thousands of others like her can attest, any solution is better than allowing the problem to continue at its current pace.

-At first Suell tried to remove the bad debt from her credit report on her own until she was referred to Identity Theft 911 for help.
+At first Suell tried to remove the bad debt from her credit report on her own until she was referred to IDT911 for help.

-Mark Fullbright, an Identity Theft 911 fraud investigator assigned to her case, immediately took steps to restore Suell’s good name and credit.
-He placed a fraud alert on her credit report and enrolled her in Identity Theft 911’s fraud and credit monitoring program.
+Mark Fullbright, an IDT911 fraud investigator assigned to her case, immediately took steps to restore Suell’s good name and credit.
+He placed a fraud alert on her credit report and enrolled her in IDT911’s fraud and credit monitoring program.

 “Mark has been a great help,” said Suell, who was thankful for his help with coordinating communication with the credit bureaus, banks and collection agencies involved.
 “He’s offered advice on how to build my credit once the dispute is resolved,” she said.
-“Identity Theft 911 has been nothing but helpful.”
+“IDT911 has been nothing but helpful.”